ubunye-ai-ecosystems/.github/profile/README.md

 ### How to Get Involved
 1. Follow our GitHub organization: [Ubunye AI Ecosystems](https://github.com/organizations/ubunye-ai-ecosystems)
 2. Explore our ongoing projects.
-3. Contribute code, ideas, or feedback—every role is valuable.
+3. Contribute code, problems, stories, ideas, or feedback—every role is valuable.

 Together, we can create technology that truly changes lives. 🚀